xmartlabs/xmartlabs.github.io/_drafts/2015-09-14-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

                       $0.isDisabled = true // disable the row by default
                     }
 // Every Row has a cellSetup and cellUpdate method that receive a function as a parameter and
-// return the row concrete type instance. let nameRow =  NameRow("Name").cellSetup { cell, row in
+// return the concrete row instance. let nameRow =  NameRow("Name").cellSetup { cell, row in
                                 cell.textField.placeholder = "Your name ..."
                               }